Public image of Boris Johnson: Veracity of statements

 Johnson has been accused of lying or making untruthful or misleading statements throughout his career.
 BBC News described this as a strategy to "bamboozle the listener with a blizzard of verbiage", and a 2021 analysis in The Atlantic suggested Johnson's communication style was a honed political skill that contributed to his popularity.
-In 2019, The Independent listed his "most notorious untruths", which included fabricating a quote whilst at The Times for which he was sacked, creating euromyths while working for The Daily Telegraph in Brussels, misrepresenting events during the Hillsborough disaster while the editor of The Spectator, lying to Michael Howard about his extramarital affair and promising that leaving the EU would provide £350 million per week for the NHS.
-The Guardian noted that Johnson "almost never corrects the record in the chamber" and that while Johnson's spokespeople insist he follows the Ministerial Code of which honesty is part of, "No 10 will sometimes acknowledge that an error was made, but more usually brushes aside the complaint or argues that Johnson was misunderstood".
+In 2019, The Independent listed his "most notorious untruths", which included fabricating a quotation whilst at The Times for which he was sacked, creating Euromyths while working for The Daily Telegraph in Brussels, misrepresenting events during the Hillsborough disaster while the editor of The Spectator, lying to Conservative leader Michael Howard about his extramarital affair, and promising that leaving the EU would provide £350 million per week for the NHS.
+The Guardian noted that Johnson "almost never corrects the record in the chamber" and that while Johnson's spokespeople insist he does follow the Ministerial Code of which honesty is part, "No 10 will sometimes acknowledge that an error was made, but more usually brushes aside the complaint or argues that Johnson was misunderstood".